 |Trends in E-Business||Strategy & Decision||Corporate Finance||Crafting a Digital business Model|

 |Digital Marketing Strategies||Database management system||Marketing Management||Marketing in a Business World|

 |Business Analytics||Business Economics||The Digital Consumer||Advanced Web Development & Design Tools|

 |E-Commerce||Enterprise Resource Planning||Internet and Java Programming||Business Mathematics & Statistics|

 MBA in E-Business: Offering Universities

-Here are some top-ranked universities that offer the MBA in E-business course.
-We have also included a Master and an MSc course in order for you to make comparison between the courses.
+Here are some top-ranked universities that offer MBA in E-business courses.
+We have also included a Master and an MSc course in order for you to make a comparison between the courses.

 |MBA in Digital Business||EU Business School||Barcelona, Spain|